 What are policy limits?

 Many policies provide $25,000 in the case of a data breach.
 This may sound like a lot, but in reality, you can eat up $25,000 in 25 minutes responding to a cyberattack.
-According to the Ponemon Institute study cited above, reported attacks cost the surveyed companies an average of nearly $900,000 in damage to or theft of IT assets and an average of almost $1 million due to the disruption of operations.
+According to the 2018 Ponemon Institute study cited above, reported attacks cost the surveyed companies an average of nearly $1.43 million in damage to or theft of IT assets and an average of $1.56 million due to the disruption of operations.
 Unauthorized fraudulent transactions resulting in the loss of company or client funds is often a direct hit to bottom line profits when cyber insurance isn’t in place to cover or offset these loses.
 What’s more, litigation could substantially increase costs should there be no cyber insurance coverage or in the event that there is a disagreement over who is liable.
-The average loss to Business Email Compromise victims is $130,000 according to the FBI’s Internet Crime Complaint Center.

 While these numbers may seem high, keep in mind that it can be difficult to determine all the downstream costs of a cyber mishap.
 For example, you might expose a customer’s data, which can subject you to a lawsuit.
 A cyber thief might infiltrate your systems to get data they use to infiltrate one of your large customers, which can result in a massive cost that might eventually come back to you.